magdutra/ionic-image-cache/README.md

 # ionic-image-cache

-Custom HTML element to lazy load and cache images based on vanilla JS and Capacitor plugins
+Custom HTML element for use with Ionic that lazy loads and caches images based on vanilla JS and Capacitor plugins

 ## Installation

 `npm install ionic-image-cache`

-#### Requirements:

-- `@ionic/core`

 ## Basic Usage